 A much stronger variability is induced by the Earth's geomagnetic field as the spacecraft travels about its ~96-minute orbit.
 Geomagnetic cut-off rigidity (COR) quantifies the shielding provided by the geomagnetic field at a particular orbital position.
 High values of COR correspond to regions with higher shielding and therefore lower particle background.
 In particular, we are using the quantity COR2, as defined in Tawa et al. (2008).
 The count rate of the particle background more than doubles between the highest and lowest COR values (Tawa et al. 2008).

 The dependence of line energy on cut-off rigidity is shown in Figure 15.
 In general, line energy is only weakly dependent on cut-off rigidity, and that dependence disappears when charge injection is active.
 In the absence of charge injection, the line energy varies by about 0.2% over the entire range of COR values for both the BI and FI CCDs, with slightly higher line energies at low COR, as is expected for sacrificial charge from the particle background.
 With charge injection, this minimal dependence disappears, as the injected charge completes overwhelms the charge from the particle background.

-The FI CCD ACIS line energy appears to have a much stronger dependence on sacrificial charge from the particle background than the ACIS BI CCD or XIS.
-Over the entire range of ACIS particle background rates, about a factor of two, the line energy changes by about 1.5% for the FI CCD and about 0.01% for the BI CCD.
-Without charge injection, the XIS line energy changes by only about 0.2% over the entire range of COR values, which is also about a factor of two in particle rates.
-The absolute level of the particle background is much higher for ACIS than for XIS.
-For example, in the typical raw images shown in Figure 12, the total charge per frame from both particles and Xrays is more than two times higher for ACIS than for XIS.
-While this does make sacrificial charge more important for ACIS than XIS, the two ACIS CCDs are seeing the same particle flux and yet have different sacrificial charge dependencies. need a reference to papers with time constants.
+The ACIS FI CCD line energy appears to have a much stronger dependence on sacrificial charge from the particle background than the ACIS BI CCD or XIS.
+Over the entire range of ACIS particle background rates, about a factor of two, the line energy change due to sacrificial charge is about 1.5% for the FI CCD and about 0.01% for the BI CCD.
+Without charge injection, the XIS line energy changes by only about 0.2% for both BI and FI CCDs over the entire range of COR values, which is also about a factor of two in particle rates.
+As discussed before, the absolute level of the particle background is much higher for ACIS than for XIS.
+For example, in the typical raw images shown in Figure 12, the total charge per frame from both particles and X-rays is more than two times higher for ACIS than for XIS.
+While this does make sacrificial charge more important for ACIS than XIS, the two ACIS CCD types are seeing the same particle flux and yet have different sacrificial charge dependencies.